Russian Toy (Short-haired)

 Origin and historical development

 The Russian Toy, known in its homeland as the Russkiy Toy, is a breed with a fascinating history that reflects the socio-political shifts of 20th-century Russia.
-Originally, the breed was known as the Russian Toy Terrier, descending from the English Toy Terrier.
-By the beginning of the 20th century, these small dogs were highly popular among the Russian aristocracy.
-However, following the October Revolution, the breeding of these dogs nearly ceased, as they were viewed as symbols of the bourgeoisie.
-It was not until the 1950s that Russian breeders began to reconstruct the breed, largely in isolation from the rest of the world.
-This period of isolation led to the development of a distinct type, separate from the Western standards governed by international champion rules.
+Historically, the English Toy Terrier was a popular companion among the Russian aristocracy.
+However, following the October Revolution, the breeding of these small dogs was largely halted, and the population dwindled significantly.
+It was not until the mid-20th century that Russian breeders began a dedicated effort to reconstruct the type, resulting in a distinct breed that diverged from its British ancestors.
+Today, the breed is recognized by official kennel clubs worldwide, maintaining a unique identity that separates it from other toy breeds.

 FCI Standard & Characteristics